evarayHEIG/machle_labs/pw9/09_dousse_ray_stefani.md

 That said, we can see that the model does not perform equally well across all classes.
 The 'r' class has a notably lower precision (35.96%) and recall (59.04%) on the test set compared to the 'n' and 'w' classes.
 When taking a look at the confusion matrix of the test set, we can see that 10% of the 'r' class samples are misclassified as 'n' and 31% as 'w'.
 This suggests that the model struggles to distinguish the 'r' class from the other two classes, which could be due to the fact that the classes are imbalanced (5365 n, 1074 r, 9767 w in the training set).

 The model using Random Forest performs better than a single classification tree.
-This is due to the fact that Random Forests aggregate the predictions of multiple trees, which helps to reduce overfitting and improve generalization.
+This is due to the fact that Random Forests aggregate the predictions of multiple trees, which helps to reduce overfitting.
 In contrast, a single classification tree can easily overfit the training data, leading to poorer performance on unseen data.
+However, it is interesting to note that while the Random Forest improves overall accuracy and performance on all classes, we still see that the 'r' class remains challenging to classify accurately.

 The main challenge of this dataset appears to be the class imbalance, particularly with the 'r' class being underrepresented compared to the 'n' and 'w' classes.
 This imbalance can make it difficult for the model to learn to accurately classify the minority class, leading to lower precision and recall for that class.